 Italian recipes like this loaded with pasta, cheese and sauce are even better when prepared ahead of time.
 If you make this recipe the day before you’re planning on baking it, or if you stick it in the freezer, you give everything even more time to let all that flavor absorb.

-To make ahead of time, simply prepare the entire recipe right up to the part where you stick the stuffed shells in the oven.
-Then, cover and store in the refrigerator if you’re planning on cooking within the next couple of days else the freezer for longer term storage.
+- To make ahead of time, simply prepare the entire recipe right up to the part where you place the prepared the stuffed shells into the oven.

-Then, either bring the shells to room temperature before baking or increase the cooking time if the food is cold or frozen when it goes into the oven.
+- Prior to cooking, bring the shells to room temperature before baking or increase the cooking time if the stuffed shells are cold or frozen when they go into the oven.

 - 12 ounces jumbo pasta shells

 - 16 ounces ricotta cheese

 - 1 pound shredded mozzarella cheese divided